Implementation details

 P_FIFO_TRIGGER: exponent p that fixes the length 2^p of the FIFO buffer for trigger conditions (pattern and mask pairs) for complex serial trigger sequences.

-P_FIFO_IN: exponent p that fixes the length 2^p of the input FIFO buffer for (counter,data,control) triplets received from the software.
-The buffer should be large enough so that it never underflows during the streaming process.
+P_FIFO_IN1, P_FIFO_IN2: exponents p that fix the lengths 2^p of the two input FIFO buffers for (counter,data,control) triplets received from the software.
+These buffers should be large enough so that they never underflow during the streaming process.
 Underflows are possible if there are long sequences of elements with very short lengths.
-Used in input_fifo.v.
+Used in input_fifo.sv.

-P_FIFO_OUT: exponent p that fixes the legnth 2^p of the output FIFO buffer for the output data.
+P_FIFO_OUT: exponent p that fixes the length 2^p of the output FIFO buffer for the output data.
 This size is not critical.
-Used in output_fifo.v.
+Used in output_fifo.sv.

 MEMORY_POSITIONS: number of elements that can be stored in the preprocessor for replays